-Note that any changes made to default threshold settings not only re-determine the initial threshold values applying to newly-added sensors but also the threshold values of the already-managed sensors where default thresholds are being used.
-See Individual Sensor/Actuator Pages (on page 201).
+Note that any changes made to default threshold settings not only re-determine the initial threshold values that will apply to newly-added sensors but also the threshold values of the already-managed sensors where default thresholds are being applied.
+See Individual Sensor/Actuator Pages (on page 202).

-- 1. Click > Default Threshold Setup. - 2.
-Click the desired sensor type (required), and then click Edit Thresholds.
+1. Click > Default Threshold Setup.

+2. Click the desired sensor type (required), and then click Edit Thresholds.